Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 `csv_format`  (Default = 1 [CSV-formatted output file])
 :   Print the decomposition output in a Comma-Separated-Variable (CSV) file.
-CSV files open natively in most spreadsheets.
+CSV files open natively in most
+    spreadsheets.

+    * 0: data to be written out in the standard ASCII format.
-    * If set to 1, this variable will cause the data to be written out in a CSV file, and standard error of the mean will be calculated and included for all data.
+    * 1: data to be written out in a CSV file, and standard error of the mean will be calculated and included for all data.
-    * If set to 0, the standard, ASCII format will be used for the output file.

 `dec_verbose` (Default = 0)
 :   Set the level of output to print in the decomp_output file.